sleak-lbl/weekly-emails/items/powerupgrade.md

-### Power Upgrade & Outage of NERSC Resources Begins on Friday
+### Power Upgrade & Outage of NERSC Resources October 7-12

 To make the improvements required for Perlmutter, NERSC will take two machine room power outages this year.
-The first one, a three-day weekend outage, is scheduled for this weekend, July 10-14.
-An additional, shorter, outage will be scheduled for late August or September.
+The first one was held July 10-13.

-These two outages are necessary prerequisites for the installation of Perlmutter, the first stage of which is expected to arrive at the end of the year.
+**A second outage is now scheduled for October 7-12.**

-Note that we had originally allocated four days for this week's outage; however, thanks to some process improvements we were able to reduce the power outage to only three days.
+These two outages are necessary prerequisites for the installation of Perlmutter, the first components of which will begin to arrive later in October.

-The electrical power upgrade will be performed from this Saturday to Monday, July 13.
-In preparation for it we will shut down all NERSC resources beginning on Friday, July 10.
-Power will be restored on or before Tuesday, July 14, at which point we will perform a Cori maintenance. **You can expect for Cori and the majority of NERSC resources to be unavailable from 6:00 am (Pacific time) this Friday, July 10, to 11:59 pm on Tuesday, July 14.**
+More details will be provided in future communications.